Moose-Man/FYP/README.md

 |                     |      ✓        |    ✓     |        |         |

 ### adjustments: pyramidPix2Pix

+Model has been edited to be purely deterministic for testing purposes (see pyramid_pix2pix_ver12.py)

 Reduced Epoch Count & Adjusted Learning Rate
 • Training epochs were cut from 100 down to 50.